 A Girly Show

 A Girly Show is a collaboration between local artists, Jared Brown and AJ McClenon.
-Featured performers include: Noa Micaela Fields, Remy Guzman, Andres L. Hernandez, Regina Martinez, Lynneah McCarrell, Lola Ayisha Ogbara, and Carissa Pinckney.
+Featured contributors include: Noa Micaela Fields, Remy Guzman, Andres L. Hernandez, Imani Jackson, Regina Martinez, Lynneah McCarrell, Lola Ayisha Ogbara, and Carissa Pinckney.
+Two iterations of the collaborative variety show took place October 4 and October 5, 2024 at the Coach House of the Berger Park Cultural Center in Edgewater.

 This project began as a residency at Roman Susan, to incubate and inspire new work that reflects the ethos of Edgewater.
 McClenon and Brown have practices intersecting at sound, installation, text, and performance.
 A Girly Show at Berger Park Cultural Center is a variety show that will present the collaborative work between McClenon and Brown, while uplifting a variety of practices from their beloved community members.
 Poetry, drag, comedy, experimental sound, and improvisation are a few tools that will be used to inspire guests to examine their intimate relationships to what they deem entertaining and why.